Skip to content

 Course Overview

-Delivered on our Brayford Pool campus by subject experts, content across the course is tailored to a variety of careers, including but not limited to medicine, nursing, pharmacists, allied health, midwives, social workers, social care, and environmental health.
-A range of optional modules on the course reflect the cross-cutting themes and the contemporary public health landscape.
+This programme is designed to develop the skills required by local, national, and international employers, as well as the diverse populations they serve.
+Delivered on our Brayford Pool Campus by subject specialists, the course content supports a wide range of career pathways, including (but not limited to) medicine, nursing, pharmacy, allied health professions, midwifery, social work, social care, and environmental health.
+A broad selection of optional modules reflects cross-cutting themes and the contemporary public health landscape.

 Why Choose Lincoln

-Designed in discussion with consultant public health specialists
+Designed in discussion with public health specialists

 Our curriculum is aligned to APHEA international standards (curriculum)